ecmel/refable/README.md

 import { Controller } from "refable";

 export default class extends Controller {
-    find() {
+    find(event: Event) {
         this.dispatch("found", { result: "found" });
     }
 }
 ```

 The dispatched event can be catched with an action in a parent element and handled in a different controller like an action.
-Optional payload is event parameter's detail property.
+Optional payload is in event parameter's detail property.